This story has been updated.

 Homes on Seagull Drive have been the subject of years of legal fights over property rights.
 But unlike eight other Seagull Drive homes that have been destroyed by storms and erosion during the past decade, an electrical fire was to blame in the case of the Zito’s house.
 State officials contend that denying permits is necessary because allowing the Zitos to rebuild their home “would constitute inappropriately sited development.”

 The Zitos filed the complaint March 6 in the U.S. District Court for Eastern North Carolina, naming the Coastal Resources Commission as defendant.
-They’re being represented by the Pacific Legal Foundation, a nonprofit formed to fight “government overreach and abuse,” and seek damages in excess of $75,000 for the taking of their private property without just compensation.
+They’re being represented by the Pacific Legal Foundation, a nonprofit formed to fight “government overreach and abuse,” and seek damages of $700,000 for the taking of their private property without just compensation, legal fees and other relief.
 Pacific Legal, which takes on property rights cases free of charge, says on its website that if the government wants to make private property useless so the public can enjoy it as open space or a beach area, it must pay the owners just compensation.
 It says the government shouldn’t use a natural disaster to justify cleansing an area of development it doesn’t like or want.

 David Breemer is the senior attorney representing the Zitos.
 He said state officials never had a problem with the Zitos’ home being near the ocean before the fire, and the Coastal Resources Commission had no issue with other homes just as close or closer to the water than the Zitos’ lot.